FedericoValentino/Robotics-Project-1/README.md

 # Robotics Project 1
 ## General Project Structure
 Our project is divided into 3 nodes, each of which, has a precise role.

  - **Velocity_Comp Node**: it subscribes to the wheel_states topic and publishes the robot linear and angular velocity in the cmd_vel topic;
  - **OdometryPublisher Node**: it subscribes to the previously published cmd_vel topic and publishes the robot odometry in the odom topic;
- - **Wheel_speed Node**: it subscribes to cmd_vel topic in order to recompute back the each of the robot wheel speed and publishes them over a custom message that is published on the wheels_rpm topic;
+ - **WheelSpeed Node**: it subscribes to cmd_vel topic in order to recompute back the each of the robot wheel speed and publishes them over a custom message that is published on the wheels_rpm topic;

 We also have included a reset service, for resetting the odometry at any given pose and a dynamic reconfigure, to change the integration method between Euler and Runge-Kutta.